Symposia & Roundtables

 The symposia and roundtable conferences arranged by the Donner Institute have for decades been a central meeting place for researchers and other experts in comparative religion and research on religion in a broad and multidisciplinary sense, in a Finnish, a Nordic and an international context.

 The symposia are planned and arranged together with various scholarly partners and interest groups.
 Previously, we have collaborated with, among others, the International Association for the History of Religions (IAHR), the European Association for the Study of Religion (EASR), Finnish Society for the Study of Religion (SUS), Finnish Institute in the Middle East (FIME), the departments of Comparative Religion and Folklore Studies at Åbo Akademi University and the University of Turku as well as the Migration Institute.
+During the last couple of years, several conferences have been organized together with the Polin Institute and Centre for the Study of Christian Cultures.

 Previous symposia have focused on, for example, the following topics: